tbranyen/previewcode/readme.md

 Along with [grunt-bbb](https://github.com/backbone-boilerplate/grunt-bbb) the application can be tested locally and built for production with the same tool.

-Some custom tweaks needed to be added for this to work:

-* `production-fixes.css` file to map the Twitter Bootstrap images correctly.

 ### Backbone LayoutManager ###

 [backbone.layoutmanager](https://github.com/tbranyen/backbone.layoutmanager)